fingent-corp/gateway-opencart-mastercard-module/README.md

 ## Compatibility

-The latest version of the extension has been tested and is compatible only with OpenCart version 4.0.2.3.
+Plugin versions 1.3.x are developed and tested for compatibility with OpenCart version 4.
+The latest version, 1.3.3, has been tested and confirmed to work with OpenCart version 4.1.0.2.

+Note: Plugin version 1.2.0 has been tested for compatibility only with OpenCart version 3.
+The supported features in this version include: Card Payments, Capture Payments, Full Refunds, and Partial Refunds.

 ##  Mastercard Payment Module Features